Generic Name: clindamycin/benzoyl peroxide (KLIN-da-MYE-sin/BEN-zoe-il per-OX-ide)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Acanya gel may be harmful if swallowed.Proper storage of Acanya gel:

-Store Acanya gel room temperature, below 77 degrees F (25 degrees C).
+Store Acanya gel at room temperature, below 77 degrees F (25 degrees C).
 Do not freeze.
-Store away from heat, moisture, and light.
+Store the pump upright away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep tightly closed.
 Throw away any unused portion after 10 weeks.
 Keep Acanya gel out of the reach of children and away from pets.